Tittoh/image-text-extractor/README.md

     ```shell
     python main.py
     ```
-2. Make POST requests to the `/process_images` endpoint with the list of image URLs.
+2. Make POST requests to the `/process_images` endpoint with the list of image URLs or to the `/process_uploads` endpoint with an uploaded image.
 For example:

+- Process images from URLs:
     ```http
     POST /process_images HTTP/1.1
     Content-Type: application/json